top of page

 Notes on building a practice that works.

-On operations, systems, brand, and the real work of running a growing clinic in Canada.
+On operations, systems, brand, and the real work of running an allied health practice in Canada.

 Clinical Virtual Assistance